Minneapolis protesters vent their outrage after an ICE officer kills a woman

 “We should be horrified," protester Shanta Hejmadi said.
 “We should be saddened that our government is waging war on our citizens.
 We should get out and say no. What else can we do?”

 The anti-immigration enforcement protests weren't confined to Minneapolis, as demonstrations also took place or were expected to Thursday in New York City, Seattle, Detroit, Washington, D.C., Los Angeles, Philadelphia, San Antonio, New Orleans and Chicago.
-Protests were also scheduled in smaller cities later this week in Arizona, North Carolina, and New Hampshire.
+Protests were also scheduled for later this week in Arizona, North Carolina, and New Hampshire.

-Bystanders captured video of Macklin Good's killing in a residential neighborhood south of downtown, and hundreds of people turned up for a Wednesday night vigil to mourn her and urge the public to resist the immigration crackdown.
+Bystanders captured video of Good's killing in a residential neighborhood south of downtown, and hundreds of people turned up for a Wednesday night vigil to mourn her.

 The videos of the shooting show an officer approaching an SUV stopped across the middle of the road, demanding the driver open the door and grabbing the handle.
 The Honda Pilot begins to pull forward, and a different ICE officer standing in front of it pulls his weapon and immediately fires at least two shots at close range, jumping back as the vehicle moves toward him.